-If you’ve been searching for a school holiday destination that will inspire, educate and excite, look no further than the Western Downs.
+If you’ve been searching for a school holiday destination that will inspire, educate and excite, as well as keeping the kids interested, look no further than the Western Downs.

 Just three hours from Brisbane, the Gold Coast and Sunshine Coast, you’ll find everything from ancient rainforests to heritage-listed homesteads and giant watermelons to keep the whole family entertained.